-Hill Top Preparatory School is proud to announce a major building on campus will be named in honor of the school’s founders Dr. Elissa Fisher and the late Reverend James Fisher.
+Hill Top Preparatory School is proud to announce a major building on campus was named in honor of the school’s founders Dr. Elissa Fisher and the late Reverend James Fisher.
 Dr. Fisher is renowned for her pioneering work in education for students with learning disabilities and for founding Hill Top as a groundbreaking resource for struggling students and their families.
 Reverend Fisher served as the school’s first Director of Counseling Services which continues to serve as a critical component of the school’s unique curriculum.

 Fisher Hall stands across from Bates-Bristol Hall, the school’s main building and has served in numerous capacities over the years including as the former Middle School building.
 Today, Upper School classes are held in the building.